 61091 E. 120 Rd., Miami, OK 74354 (4 miles north of Twin Bridges State Park

 Hours of Operation: Sat, Sun, Tues, Wed, Thurs: 9 a.m. - 6 p.m.
 CLOSED MONDAY & FRIDAY

 Paddlefish brought to the PRC must be alive in order to be processed.

 What is the ideal method for an angler to tag a paddlefish that they intend to keep?

-• Any paddlefish legally caught and kept by an angler must be immediately tagged with the angler's paddlefish permit number.
+• Any paddlefish legally caught and kept by anglers must be immediately tagged with the angler's paddlefish permit number.
 One way is with the use of grey duct tape and a permanent marker.
 Wrap duct tape around the bill several times and write the entire paddlefish permit number on the tape legibly with permanent marker.
 If one group is bringing multiple fish to the PRC, it also helps to have the angler's name written on the tag.

 How Does the PRC Work?

 • Anglers who donate their fish to the RPC provide fisheries biologists with biological data and an alternative source of income.